 Ask the Italians how to enjoy life and they’d say, “Dolce Far Niente” which means, the sweetness of doing nothing.
 Do not hit the streets without a map.
 You don’t want to lose your way in this city as there are lanes and more lanes and roads that seem like they are part of one big maze.

 Do learn a word or two in Italian, simply because it is a beautiful language.
 Do you remember Julia Roberts in ‘Eat Pray Love’, trying to learn the word ‘Attraversiamo’?

 Indulge in some delectable Roman food during the day and take a ride in a Gondola and enjoy the moonlit sights of Venice by the night.
 Explore the souk-like markets in Sicily, and collect some souvenirs and artistic treasures.

 Get over your fear of heights, this holiday!
-Climb to the top of the Florence’s Duomo or the Giotto’s bell tower.
+Climb to the top of Florence’s Duomo or Giotto’s bell tower.
 Your visit is not complete without trying a pizza in Naples, the place where pizza was invented.
 If you have time, visit the Greek ruins in Sicily.